Chief, Perioperative Services, Cardiovascular Anesthesiology

 The University of Pittsburgh Department of Anesthesiology serves one of the nation’s largest integrated delivery systems and is actively recruiting faculty (open rank) who are committed to excellence in clinical care, teaching, and/or research.
 Our diverse anesthesiology group provides a variety of challenging cases for generalists and other anesthesiology specialists.
-We are seeking highly-talented applicants to join our healthcare system and offer opportunities in neuro, cardiac, and general anesthesiology throughout a fourteen hospital system.
+We are seeking highly-talented applicants to join our healthcare system and offer opportunities in neuro, cardiac, and general anesthesiology throughout an 18-hospital system.
 Fellowship training or substantial experience is required in these subspecialties.
 Successful candidates must be ABA board-eligible or certified and qualify for an unrestricted Pennsylvania medical license.
 The ability to work with a highly productive team is critical to the success of this position.

 Applications will be accepted until positions are filled.